-On December 9, 2021, the Company's Board of Directors approved the extension for an additional two years of its previously announced share repurchase program and refreshed and increased the amount of the program up to an aggregate of \$500.0 million of the Company's Common Stock depending on market conditions.
-During fiscal 2023, fiscal 2022 and fiscal 2021, the Company repurchased approximately \$52.9 million, \$125.5 million and \$167.7 million, including commissions, of its common stock in the open market, respectively.
-As of December 30, 2023, the Company has approximately \$321.6 million remaining under the share repurchase program initially approved in August 2017 and subsequently extended to August 13, 2024.
+The Company's Board of Directors approved a share repurchase program in August 2017, which was refreshed on June 21, 2024 up to an aggregate of \$500.0 million of the Company's Common Stock depending on market conditions and extended to August 13, 2026.
+During fiscal 2024, fiscal 2023 and fiscal 2022, the Company repurchased approximately \$34.3 million, \$52.9 million and \$125.5 million, including commissions, of its common stock in the open market, respectively.
+As of December 28, 2024, the Company has approximately \$494.9 million remaining under the share repurchase program.

 On May 9, 2017, the shareholders approved the Company's 2017 Omnibus Incentive Plan (the "2017 Omnibus Plan").
 The 2017 Omnibus Plan replaced the Company's 2012 Omnibus Incentive Plan (the "2012 Omnibus Plan") for future grants.
 Under the 2017 Omnibus Plan, the Company can grant stock options, stock appreciation rights, non-vested and restricted stock (including performance stock), restricted stock units (including performance units), other stock-based awards, non-employee director awards, dividend equivalents and cash-based awards.
-There are up to 20,166,500 common shares available under the 2017 Omnibus Plan which may be granted to participants in any plan year (as such term is defined in the 2017 Omnibus Plan).
-Some of those shares are subject to outstanding awards as detailed in the tables below.
+Initially, there were up to 20,166,500 common shares available under the 2017 Omnibus Plan for grants to participants in any plan year (as such term is defined in the 2017 Omnibus Plan).
+Some of those shares have been issued pursuant to prior award agreements and some are subject to outstanding awards as detailed in the tables below.
 To the extent these outstanding awards are forfeited or expire without exercise, the shares will be returned to and available for future grants under the 2017 Omnibus Plan.
 The 2017 Omnibus Plan's purpose is to attract, retain and motivate employees, directors and third-party service providers of the Company and to encourage them to have a financial interest in the Company.
 The 2017 Omnibus Plan is administered by the Compensation Committee (the "Committee") of the Board of Directors.
 The Committee has the authority to select plan participants, grant awards, and determine the terms and conditions of such awards as provided in the 2017 Omnibus Plan.
-For each of fiscal 2023, 2022 and 2021, the Committee adopted an executive compensation program that includes a long-term incentive component (the "LTIP") for the Company's key employees, as a subplan under the terms of the 2017 Omnibus Plan.
-For each of the fiscal 2023, 2022 and 2021 LTIPs, participants received (i) performance share units ("PSUs") tied to a three-year, forward looking performance metric and (ii) restricted stock units ("RSUs") that vest 33.33% on the first, second and third anniversaries of grant.
+For each of fiscal 2024, 2023 and 2022, the Committee adopted an executive compensation program that includes a long-term incentive component (the "LTIP") for the Company's key employees, as a subplan under the terms of the 2017 Omnibus Plan.
+For each of the fiscal 2024, 2023 and 2022 LTIPs, participants received (i) performance share units ("PSUs") tied to a three-year, forward looking performance metric and (ii) restricted stock units ("RSUs") that vest 33.33% on the first, second and third anniversaries of grant.
 The principal purpose of the LTIP is to encourage the participants to enhance the value of the Company and, hence, the price of the Company's stock and the stockholders' return.
 In addition, the LTIP is designed to create retention incentives for the individual and to provide an opportunity for increased equity ownership by participants.
-See "Stock Option Awards", "Non-vested Stock and Restricted Stock Unit Awards" "Fiscal 2023 LTIP PSU Awards", "Fiscal 2022 LTIP PSU Awards" and "Fiscal 2021 LTIP PSU Awards" below for more information regarding the stock option, PSU and RSU awards under the 2023 LTIP, 2022 LTIP and 2021 LTIP and outstanding at December 30, 2023.
-At December 30, 2023, the number of common shares available for issuance under the 2017 Omnibus Plan was 7,882,079.
+See "Stock Option Awards", "Nonvested Stock and Restricted Stock Unit Awards" "Fiscal 2024 LTIP PSU Awards", "Fiscal 2023 LTIP PSU Awards" and "Fiscal 2022 LTIP PSU Awards" below for more information regarding the stock options, PSUs and RSUs granted and outstanding at December 28, 2024.
+At December 28, 2024, the number of common shares available for issuance under the 2017 Omnibus Plan was 6,252,517.